Harvard Business School (SPNM), MBA: SP Jain Institute of Management & Research, Master of Information Technology, Virginia Tech.

 In the past few years, XAT has seen an increase in the number of questions on Decision Making.
 This makes Decision Making an important factor in clearing percentile cut-offs.
-Unfortunately, a lot of students don’t know how to prepare for this section, and end up with low scores for this section.
+Unfortunately, a lot of students don’t know how to prepare for this section and end up with low scores for this section.
 Lack of Knowledge and a lack of time invested in preparing, are the reasons for low scores in Decision Making.

 The following guidelines will help you to build your preparation strategy for Decision Making:

-1) Know the question: Questions asked in Decision Making usually ask you to choose the correct decision.
+1)Identify the question: Questions asked in Decision Making usually ask you to choose the correct decision.
 A situation will be given to you that will involve a number of situations and factors.
 Your job is to evaluate all the situations and factors, and based on this, take the appropriate decision.

 Another type of question is where you will have to choose the appropriate reason that led to a particular situation.

-What led him/her to do this?
+- What led him/her to do this?

-What would you choose if ___ happened?
+- What would you choose if ___ happened?

-Which of the following is the best option?
+- Which of the following is the best option?

-What would be the most ethical option?
+- What would be the most ethical option?

-2) Know the different types: The passages/sets that are asked in this section can be broadly grouped into types.
+2)XAT decision-making syllabus: The passages/sets that are asked in this section can be broadly grouped into types.

-Situations involving strategies
+- Situations involving strategies

-Situations related to Corporate/Human Resources
+- Situations related to Corporate/Human Resources

-Most of the sets will belong to any of the above mentioned types.
+Most of the sets will belong to any of the above-mentioned types.

 3)Approaching the set: Any activity done with the right approach will bear fruits.
-The same holds true for decision making questions.
+The same holds true for decision-making questions.
 You have to follow a logical approach while making a decision for a particular question.
 DO NOT make EMOTIONAL decisions.

-Remember, XAT is an exam that is attempted by students who will eventually go on to become future business leader.
+Remember, XAT is an exam that is attempted by students who will eventually go on to become future business leaders.
 Therefore, like any business leader, you have to make decisions based on logic (and sometimes, ethics) and not on your feelings/emotions.

 4)Approaching the options: As mentioned earlier, a lot of questions will have options that are pretty close to each other.
 A lot of students get confused between two or more options.

 Now, here is where, again, the way you approach the answers, comes into play.
 Instead of trying to find the right answer, focus on eliminating the wrong ones.
 The quicker you eliminate options, the faster you can zero in on the correct choice.